leninmeher/ttt-assignment/README.md

 # Assignment for TTT. #

-This is app is built using React.js by Lenin Meher as the assignment for TTT.
+This app is built using **React.js** by Lenin Meher as the assignment for TTT.
 This app fetches a file on clicking the submit button and dipslays the top 20 most occuring words in that file using a hitogram.

 ### Libraries Used: ###